hetvishukla2001/AI-helper/README.md

 - 🔁 **Session management** – Create comparison sessions that broadcast the same prompt to multiple models at once.
 - ⚡ **Real-time streaming** – Responses stream chunk-by-chunk using Server Sent Events (SSE) so the UI updates instantly.
 - 📊 **Metrics dashboard** – Capture completion time, token usage, and estimated costs for every model response.
-- 🧰 **Pluggable model registry** – Easily configure multiple OpenAI models (or extend with additional providers).
+- 🧰 **Pluggable model registry** – Easily configure OpenAI and Anthropic models (or extend with additional providers).
 - 💾 **Session storage** – Persist prompts and results for quick retrieval during the runtime of the server.
 - 🖥️ **Modern UI** – A polished Next.js frontend renders markdown responses, highlights status changes, and keeps columns aligned.